yucodev/archie_bot/README.md

 Archie is programmed in Python because it's easier than C++ and more effective than javascript.
 ### Which file sould be used?
 archie_official.py
+### Is Archie public?
+Well... currently is in development, but in a future we hope Archie can help a lot of people ;-).
 ### Contact us
 If you have any doubt, info, any question or something you have to tell us, don't hesitate in contact us.
 Our e-mail is cibathleticsdev@gmail.com
 ### Tips